haskell/play-haskell/README.md

 This is a simple pastebin service built for the `#haskell` channel on Freenode.
 There is little documentation except the, of course, self-documenting code.

+## Page reloading

+The server reloads the HTML pages in memory upon receipt of SIGUSR1.